TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-netappadconnector.md

 ## **Recommended Steps**

-1. Note that only one active directory connection is allowed in a region.
-Refer to [Number of active directory connections](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-faqs#how-many-active-directory-connections-are-supported) for more details
+1. Note that only one Active Directory connection is allowed in a region.
+Refer to [Number of Active Directory connections](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-faqs#how-many-active-directory-connections-are-supported) for more details
 2. Make sure you are registered for the features.
 Refer to [Create an Active Directory connection](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-create-volumes-smb#create-an-active-directory-connection) for registration and more information.

 ## **Recommended Documents**